mixxxdj/manual/source/glossary.rst

      The crossfader is a slider that determines how much each deck of audio contributes to the :term:`master output`.

+   shortcut
+     Shortcut is an alternative faster way of achieving some Mixxx functions.
+This is mostly with keyboard Keys.
+The default shortcut :ref:`here<appendix-keyboard>` is for English keyboard layout.
+     Depending on your language settings the defaults may be different.

    master output
      The master output is the main audio output.
 It is what your audience hears.